terjeio/ioSender/readme.md

 Edge pre-releases can be [downloaded from here](https://www.io-engineering.com/downloads), they contains changes yet to be incorporated in a main release and might be buggy and even break existing functionality.
 Use with care and please [post feedback](https://github.com/terjeio/ioSender/discussions/436) on any issues encountered!

+2.0.46p2:

+* Added support for latest \(build 20250204\) grblHAL Trinamic plugin, it now outputs StallGuard results for both motors when ganging/auto-squaring is enabled.
+__NOTE:__ Previous versions of ioSender will crash when plotting StallGuard results for ganged/auto-squared axes.

 2.0.46p1:

 * Fix for center finder failing when probing more than one pass.
 Ref. issue [#434](https://github.com/terjeio/ioSender/issues/434).